 Haemophilis Influenzenza (Hib) 1 dose given on or after the first birthday for students under five years of age.

+Pneumococcal

-Pneumococcal 1 dose given on or after the first birthday for students under five years of age who were born on or after January 1, 2007 and are enrolled in Pre-Kindergarten or Kindergarten, on or after August 1, 2011.
-Hepatitis A 2 doses for all students born on or after January 1, 2007 who are enrolled in Pre-Kindergarten or Kindergarten, on or after August 1, 2011.
+1 dose given on or after the first birthday for students under five years of age who were born on or after January 1, 2007 and are enrolled in Pre-Kindergarten or Kindergarten, on or after August 1, 2011.

+Hepatitis A

+2 doses for all students born on or after January 1, 2007 who are enrolled in Pre-Kindergarten or Kindergarten, on or after August 1, 2011.
+First dose given on or after the first high day.

+the first birthday.

+Influenza 1 dose for students under five years of age enrolled in doses.

+Pre-School.
+Vaccine should be administered annually between August 1 and December 31st.
+Individuals receiving the vaccine for the first time require two

+Measles, Mumps,

+Rubella

+2 doses for all students enrolled in Kindergarten through 12th grade.
 First dose given on or after the first birthday.

-Influenza 1 dose for students under five years of age enrolled in Pre-School.
-Vaccine should be administered annually between August 1 and December 31 st .
-Individuals receiving the vaccine for the first time require two doses.
-Measles, Mumps, Rubella 2 doses for all students enrolled in Kindergarten through 12 th grade.
+Varicella 2 doses for those enrolled in Kindergarten or 7th grade on or after August 1, 2011.
 First dose given on or after the first birthday.

-Varicella 2 doses for those enrolled in Kindergarten or 7 th grade on or after August 1, 2011.
-First dose given on or after the first birthday.
-Tdap 1 dose for those enrolled in 7 th grade on or after August 1, 2011.
-Meningococcal 1 dose for those enrolled in 7 th grade on or after August 1, 2011.
+Tdap 1 dose for those enrolled in 7th grade on or after August

+Meningococcal 1 dose for those enrolled in 7th grade on or after August